omega-gg/Sky-runtime/bash/generate/FaceFusion/README.md

 ## Configuration

-Place your FaceFusion standalone folder into the storage/user/bin folder.
+Place your FaceFusion standalone folder into the storage/user/bin/FaceFusion folder or set SKY_PATH_FACE_FUSION.

 ## Tools